Amarilli/belly-button-challenge/README.md

 I deployed my app to a free static page hosting service, such as [GitHub Pages](https://amarilli.github.io/belly-button-challenge/)

-## Advanced Challenge Assignment (Optional with no extra points earning)
-The following task is advanced and therefore optional.
+## Gauge Chart

-I adapted the Gauge Chart from [Plotly](https://plot.ly/javascript/gauge-charts) to plot the weekly washing frequency of the individual.
+I adapted the Gauge Chart from [Plotly](https://plot.ly/javascript/gauge-charts) to plot the weekly washing frequency of each individual.

 I modified the example gauge code to account for values ranging from 0 through 9.

-I updated the chart in case a new sample is selected.
+Also, I updated the chart in case a new sample is selected.
+Here is the result:

 ![gauge](https://github.com/Amarilli/belly-button-challenge/blob/main/Images/gauge_chart.png)